-You may be entitled to home office running expenses including telephone, internet, computer and software that you are required to use for the work.
-The requirement is that a nexus has to be established between the use and the income producing activities.
+You may be entitled to home office running expenses including telephone, internet, computer, and software required to use for the work.
+The requirement is that a nexus has to be established between the user and the income-producing activities.

 Records you must keep

-diary entries you make to record your small expenses ($10 or less) totaling no more than $200, or expenses you cannot get any kind of evidence for, regardless of the amount
+diary entries you make to record your small expenses ($10 or less) totaling no more than $200, or costs you cannot get any kind of evidence for, regardless of the amount

 itemized phone accounts from which you can identify work-related calls, or other records, such as diary entries (if you do not get an itemized account from your phone company)

 You have created a diary to determine how much you used your equipment, home office, and phone for business purposes over a representative four-week period.
 Accountants at Lotus Smart make sure you take maximum advantage of home office deductions while following ATO’s compliance checklist in this regard.